marabesi/use-case-management/README.md

 ## Why ?

-The projects started as a prototype as a final paper to become a Software Engineer, it was developed along the MBA Software Engineering course
+The projects started as a prototype as a final paper to become a Software Engineer, it was developed along the MBA Software Engineering course.

+More info and a brief tutorial can be found [here](https://marabesi.com/software%20engineering/2016/04/16/requirements-engineering-tool-use-case.html)

 ## Auhors